Nasal Fracture Symptoms

 Alleviate Symptoms and Look Like New

 If you think your nose is broken, or you are experiencing ongoing symptoms from a previous break, we offer several treatment options.
-First, we’ll do a total examination of the nose and sinuses to determine the cause of your symptoms and offer the best options.
+First, we’ll do a total examination of the nose and sinuses, either in person or through a telehealth appointment, to determine the cause of your symptoms and offer the best options.
 Our treatments include:

 - Medication: Some broken noses just require rest, ice, and medication to alleviate symptoms.